linkedin/pyexchange/docs/index.rst

             subject=event.subject
         )

-The default response will have most of the data populated in the Event object.
-It will not have full details for Organizer or Attendees, due to the response provided by Exchange.
-If you would like to populate all of these details, call the load_all_details() function, such as:
+The third argument, 'details', is optional.
+By default (if details is not specified, or details=False), it will return most of the fields within an event.
+The full details for the Organizer or Attendees field are not populated by default by Exchange.
+If these fields are required in your usage, then pass details=True with the request to make a second lookup for these values.
+The further details can also be loaded after the fact using the load_all_details() function, as below:

     events = my_calendar.list_events(start, end)
     events.load_all_details()